Last updated Mar. 14, 2023 by Charles Zemub

 Camp – get back to nature and pitch a tent at your destination!
 This is a great way to save money and still have fun if you’re going somewhere in warm weather.

 Sleep in your car – okay, so this isn’t exactly glamorous.
-But if you’re going somewhere where accommodations are costly (like the Caribbean) or want to spend more time exploring and less worrying about where you’ll sleep, this is an option.
+But this is an option if you’re going somewhere where accommodations are costly (like the Caribbean) or want to spend more time exploring and less worrying about where you’ll sleep.

 How can I sleep cheap on a road trip?